 &Corresponding author

 Introduction: diabetic retinopathy (DR) is a potential complication of diabetes mellitus (DM).
 Both are a significant public health burden globally, affecting millions of people.
-The aim of this study was to assess the knowledge, attitude and practice toward DR among patients with diabetes in Dongola, Northern state, Sudan.
+The aim of this study was to assess the knowledge, attitude and practice toward DR among patients with diabetes in Dongola, Northern State, Sudan.

 Methods: this was a cross-sectional hospital-based study conducted among patients with diabetes attending Al-Jemaih Diabetic Center, from September 2022 to June 2023.
 The data were collected through face-to-face interview using a semi-structured questionnaire.
 Data was analyzed using Statistical Package for Social Science (SPSS), version 26.
 Statistical tests like Chi-Square, logistic regression tests were performed to explore association and its strength, considering statistical significance at p≤0.05.

-Results: among the 241 patients participated in the study, with about two-third, 63.9% (n=154) being females.
+Results: among the 241 patients who participated in the study, about two-third, 63.9% (n=154) being females.
 About half, 55.2% (n=133) had good DR knowledge, which was significantly associated with urban residence (aOR: 2.58, 95% CI: 1.45-4.62; p=0.001).
 Majority, 79.3% (n=191) reported favorable DR attitude.
 About two-third, 63.9% (n=154) reported good DR practice.
 However, only 27.8% (n=67) routinely go for eye check-up.
 Knowledge was significantly associated with practice (aOR: 2.18; 95% CI: 1.13-4.20; p=<0.019).
 The most common barrier reported hindering regular eye check-up was misconception that the eye check-up is not necessary, 39.4% (n=65).

 Conclusion: despite the good knowledge, favorable attitude and good practices, the regular eye check-up practice was significantly low.
 Urban residence was significantly associated with knowledge.
 Similarly, knowledge was found to be significantly associated with practice level.
 The most common barrier to regular eye check-up was the misconception that it is not important.